vinceskahan/junk/README.md

 ### (7) edit weewx.conf file to set up the RSYNC uploader

+Now edit weewx.conf to set RSYNC up.

-Use the remote server name or ip you specified above.
+Use the remote server name or ip you specified above in your ssh config file, and set the path you want to upload to.
+The user is probably not needed due to the ssh config settings in step (5), but add it here for completeness.

 ````
 [[RSYNC]]